GraceE-Dion/IT-Project-Risk-Classification/README.md

 ---

+## Research Questions

+This project is designed as a controlled two-session experiment to answer two explicit research questions:

+**RQ1:** Does dataset authenticity significantly affect the performance and stability of a supervised ML pipeline for IT project risk classification when preprocessing, model families, and evaluation protocol are held constant across sessions?

+**RQ2:** Does the optimal model family shift between synthetic and real-world data under identical experimental conditions, and if so, what dataset-level property explains this shift?

+Both research questions are answered empirically.
+RQ1 is answered affirmatively (30.5% F1 improvement, 2.2x stability gain).
+RQ2 is answered by the SHAP cross-session analysis: governance and human-factor features dominate in synthetic data while code volume and complexity features dominate in real-world data, explaining the shift from Logistic Regression to XGBoost as the optimal model.

+---

 ## Research Motivation

 IT project failures remain disproportionately tied to human-factor risks, governance gaps, compliance drift, team dynamics, and stakeholder misalignment, rather than purely technical failures.
 Existing risk models underweight these dimensions.
 Traditional project management metrics focus on schedule and cost variances, while cybersecurity governance frameworks such as NIST SP 800-37, CMMC, and ISO 27001 require structured risk treatment informed by human-factor indicators.